Philix27/rxedu_web/_books/logistics.md

 products

 4).
 DELIVER…ensure reliable distribution to customers
-[11/7, 8:24 PM] PharmahubNG▫️: 💯why is Logistic management important?
+[11/7, 8:24 PM] PharmahubNG▫️: why is Logistic management important?
 What is the purpose of logistic management in health/pharmaceutical care?

 Let's see,